Critical-Infrastructure-Systems-Lab/DHALSIM/doc/configuration.rst

 ------------------------
 *This is an optional value with default*: :code:`info`

 DHALSIM uses Python's built-in :code:`logging` module to log events.
 Using the `log_level` attribute in the configuration file, one can change the severity level of events that should be reported by DHALSIM.
-There are five different logging levels that are accepted, with each logging level also printing the logs of a higher priority.
+Five different logging levels are accepted, with each logging level also printing the logs of a higher priority.
 For example, setting `log_level` to `warning`, will log all `warning`, `error`, and `critical` statements to the console.

 * :code:`debug`
     * Debug is a special kind of logging level: this will print all debug statements of DHALSIM, as well as all logs printed by MiniCPS and mininet.
 Since MiniCPS uses print statements as their logging system, MiniCPS will not be able to make use of our logging system.